-As the first established Iranian bank, Bank Sepah started its operations on May 4, 1925 with an initial capital of IRR 3,883,950 in a shopping center in Tehran.
-The Bank Articles of Association were fundamentally revised in 1926, thus enabling it to render financial and banking services in any economic activities.
+As the first established Iranian bank, Bank Sepah started its operations on May 4, 1925.
+The Bank Articles of Association were fundamentally revised in 1926, thus enabling it to render financial and banking services for economic activities.

 The bank has recently designed and executed Top Quality Customer Satisfaction scheme to further enhance its client-oriented performance.
 The following are among the highlights:

 • Providing the clients with the necessary information through the Bank’s website, direct phone lines, and information stands;

 • Elaborating the Bank’s services through brochures, annual reports, banners, T.V. and radio advertising, publications and billboards; and

 • Executing 5S methodology throughout branches in order to increase security, improve the Bank’s services and gain the satisfaction of the clients.